internetarchive/bookreader/README.md

 IIIF (http://iiif.io)
 See `BookReaderDemo/demo-iiif.html` to see an example of how to load a IIIF manifest in BookReader.

+## Notes about version 3

+- Make BookReader easier to use, by adding `options` to the constructor, and adding new `options.data` option.
+The old way of overriding properties should still work, but it is deprecated.
+- Factor out extra features into plugins.
+See `plugins` directory.
+- Clean up code: Remove a lot of commented-out code.
+Remove some unused methods.
+- Change some, but not all, CSS ids to classes.

+See the CHANGELOG.md for more information.

+## Notes about version 2

+Some of the new features in version 2:
+- Updated look for desktop
+- Improved mobile support
+- Fix issues with Text to Speech in browsers that don't support Flash
+- Remove PHP backend code from this repository and only include frontend code

 ## Areas for improvement